wing328/petstore-ruby/docs/PetApi.md

 # **get_pet_by_id_in_object**
 > InlineResponse200 get_pet_by_id_in_object(pet_id)

-Fake endpoint to test inline arbitrary object return by &#39;Find pet by ID&#39;
+Fake endpoint to test inline arbitrary object return by 'Find pet by ID'

-Returns a pet when ID &lt; 10.
-ID &gt; 10 or nonintegers will simulate API error conditions
+Returns a pet when ID < 10.
+ID > 10 or nonintegers will simulate API error conditions

 ### Example
 ```ruby